Home

 Greek and Roman illustrations and statues show young spada and castrati with small breasts, and it's quite likely that Sporus had some breast growth after being castrated.

-Modern medical studies have found that an orchiectomy (castration) as a teenager results in noticeable breast development in about 50% of cases.
+Modern medical studies have found that an orchiectomy (castration) as a young teenager results in noticeable breast development in about 50% of cases.
 However, suggestions in modern books that Sporus and other Roman eunuchs may have been given plant-based potions that included 'estrogenic precursors' to help maintain a youthful appearance and feminise their body are no more than speculation, and these were unlikely to have any significant physical effect anyway.
 Theoretically the Romans could have used the ovaries of female horses (mares) and other animals as a source of oestrogen for physical feminisation, but there is no evidence that they did this.

 Nero declared that the castrated Sporus was now a woman, renamed her Poppaea Sabina and took her as his bride.